rc/soops/README.rst

    command.
 Note that the script must have an argument allowing an output directory specification.

 #.
-A function ``is_finished(pars)``, where `pars` is the dictionary of the
+A function ``is_finished(pars, options)``, where `pars` is the dictionary of
-   actual values of the script arguments.
+   the actual values of the script arguments and `options` are `soops-run` options, see below.
 The dictionary contains the output directory argument of the script and the function should return True, whenever the results are already present in the given output directory.
 Instead of a function, a file name can be given, as in `get_run_info()` above.
 Then the existence of a file with the specified name means that the results are present in the output directory.

 Run Parametric Study
 ''''''''''''''''''''